 Chances are, your target audience, customers, and prospects likely have a lot in common.
 They may want to meet each other — in person or on a live call.

-So our first holiday marketing idea is to throw your customers a party.
+So this holiday marketing idea is to throw your customers a party.
 It could be coffee or champagne at your shop, an ugly sweater Zoom call, or a donation exchange.

 No matter what, a live event gets people in the holiday spirit and allows them to connect.

-There is no better way to grow a community than a get-together.
+There is no better way to grow a community than a get-together with virtually or in person.
 To boost sales during the party, offer a discount alongside the event or make a game that involves your products (see the bingo card below).

 One of the best holiday promotion ideas to make more sales is to offer gift cards.
 Almost everyone is looking for gifts for their family, friends, and even co-workers or clients.
 Your business could have the perfect gift for them.

 Keep in mind, gift cards aren’t just for brick and mortar businesses that sell t-shirts, toys, or food.
 You can create a “giftable” product, no matter what you sell.